TritonDataCenter/manta/docs/user-guide/compute-instance-software.md

 * MySQL client
 * Postgres client

-All of the Joyent Manta  command line utilities listed in [CLI Utilities Reference](commands-reference.html) are also available to you in the compute environment.
+All of the Manta  command line utilities listed in [CLI Utilities Reference](commands-reference.html) are also available to you in the compute environment.

 You can use your own software as [assets](index.html#running-jobs-using-assets) to your job.

 This list shows every package installed in the compute environment:

     GConf-2.32.4nb6      Configuration database system used by GNOME GeoIP-1.4.8          Find the country from any IP address GeoLiteCity-201305   Free alternative for the GeoIP City database